 The University of Akron is home to a highly regarded and fully APA accredited doctoral program in counseling psychology.
 Graduates are prepared for the practice of professional psychology and for academic and research positions in diverse settings.
-This full-time program is a collaboration of the Department of Counseling of the College of Education and the Department of Psychology of the Buchtel College of Arts and Sciences.
+This full-time program is a offered through the Department of Psychology.
 It follows a scientist-practitioner model and is grounded in the humanistic tradition of counseling psychology, which emphasizes human growth, development, and an appreciation of environmental and cultural contexts.
 Coursework and practica are designed to provide a solid generalist foundation in counseling psychology, with an emphasis on individual counseling with late adolescents and adults.
 Specialized interests may be pursued through elective coursework and supplemental practica.

 - Current vita outlining educational and professional experiences

-- Three letters of recommendation attesting to probable success in the field and probable academic success at the doctoral level
+- Minimum of three letters of reference attesting to success in the field and probable academic success at the doctoral level

 - December 1 for Fall enrollment (only admit for fall term)

 All assistantships (and any fellowships) are awarded through the academic department.
 Students interested in obtaining an assistantship must apply.
 New students may indicate on their online application for admission that they would like to be considered for an assistantship.
 Current students must contact the academic department for application information.
 Each department may have different requirements for assistantship applicants, so all students should contact the academic department to determine these particular requirements.
 Only those students fully admitted to a master’s or doctoral degree-seeking program are eligible for a graduate assistantship.
 Students admitted as non-degree seeking or to a certificate program may not hold an assistantship.